thegenemyers/FASTGA/README.md

 <a name="Gindex"></a>

 ```
-1. Gindex [-v] [-T<int(8)>] -f<int> <source>.[dam]
+1. Gindex [-v] [-P<dir(/tmp)>] [-T<int(8)>] [-k<int(40)>] [-f<int(10)>] <source>.[dam]
 ```

 Given a Dazzler database, or .dam, for a genome, **Gindex** produces an index of the genome consisting of a pair of files \<source>.ktab and \<source>.post.
-The .ktab file consists of a FastK table of all the 40-mers in the genome that occur -f or few times.
-The .post file contains successive lists of the genome positions at which the 40-mers in the first table occur in order of the 40-mers in the table.
-The option -f is designed to remove 40-mers from repetitive regions of the genome from consideration.
-It must be specified, we suggest a good default value is say 10.
+The .ktab file consists of a FastK table of all the (-k)-mers in the genome that occur -f or few times.
+The .post file contains successive lists of the genome positions at which the k-mers in the first table occur in order of the k-mers in the table.
+While you can reset the k-mer size with the -k option we strongly suggest you use the default value of 40.
+The option -f is designed to remove k-mers from repetitive regions of the genome from consideration and by default is set to 10.
 With the -v option the program prints a progress report to the standard output.

+Gindex produces a number of large intermediate files in the directory ```/tmp``` unless an alternate directory is given with -P parameter.
+When running on an HPC cluster node it is very important that this directory be on the disk local to the node.

 The program runs with -T threads, 8 by default, for which it typically sees a 6X or more speed up in wall clock time.  **Especially note that every index to be compared must be built with the same number of threads, and this number of threads will be used by FastGA**.

-Both the .ktab and .post files refer to -T<sup>2</sup> hidden files with the names ```.<source>.ktab.#``` and ```.<source>.post.#``` where # varies from 1 to T<sup>2</sup>.
-Altogether these files typically occupy 8-9GB per Gbp of genome for the .ktab and 5-6GB per Gbp for the .post file.
+Both the .ktab and .post files refer to -T hidden files with the names ```.<source>.ktab.#``` and ```.<source>.post.#``` where # varies from 1 to T.  Altogether these files typically occupy 8-9GB per Gbp of genome for the .ktab and 5-6GB per Gbp for the .post file.
 So they are rather large, e.g. ~42GB for a human genome.